Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception

 \end{itemize}

 In the above functions, we use identifier variables to refer to objects in a data stream.
 Some parameters are point specifiers to choose a single point from all the points that belong to an object.
 The only function with a spatial term as an argument is the \textit{area} function that calculates the area of a 2D bounding box.

 Similar reasoning for a 3D geometric shape (polyhedra in general) using a volume function is possible.
 This is supported by our open-source software \cite{stpl_tools}, but we don't provide formal definitions here for the brevity of the presentation.

-All the functions have $\Data$, $i$, $\epsilon$ and $\zeta$ as fixed arguments.
-Functions need $\Data$ to access and retrieve data from, $i$ to access a specific frame in time (``current" frame), a data structure (typically referred to as ``environment") $\epsilon$ to read the values assigned to variables (both for time and objects), and, finally, \revisionTwo{ a data structure $\zeta$ to acquire the time/frame at which an object was selected through quantification.
+All the functions have $\Data$, $i$, $\epsilon$ and $\zeta$ as arguments.
+Functions need the data stream $\Data$ to access and retrieve perception data, the frame number $i$ to access a specific frame in time (``current" frame), a data structure (typically referred to as ``environment") $\epsilon$ to store and retrieve the values assigned to variables (both for time and objects), and, finally, \revisionTwo{ a data structure $\zeta$ to acquire the time/frame at which an object was selected through quantification.
 The data structure $\zeta$ is used to distinguish whether the time that an object was selected is needed or not (see semantics for $\exists$ in Section \ref{stql:smt:tmp}). } For example, if we would like to store in the object variable $Id_1$, the value $k$ as the identifier of an object in a frame, and store in the frame variable \textit{x}, the value $i$ as the frozen frame, then we would write